Skip to main content

 I am the tenant at [your address]

-Include photos if you have them.]
+[Include photos if you have them.]

-[Tell them about any physical or mental health problems caused by the damp and mould.
-Say if there are any young children or elderly, ill or disabled people in the property.]
+This affects my health and wellbeing because [list any physical or mental health problems caused by the damp and mould.
+Say if there are any young children or elderly, ill or disabled people in the property.
+List any damaged belongings.]

 I look forward to hearing from you.